 Certified Paramedic to Registered Nurse

-Belmont College offers the Paramedic Transitional Nursing curriculum in which a Certified Paramedic has the opportunity to enter the second level of the Associate Degree Nursing (ADN) program.
-Following the Paramedic Transitional Nursing term, the Certified Paramedic can pursue an Associate Degree in Nursing and become eligible to take NCLEX-RN.
+Belmont College offers the Paramedic Transitional Nursing curriculum in which a Certified Paramedic has the opportunity to enter the Associate Degree Nursing (ADN) program.
+Following the Paramedic Transitional Nursing semester, the Certified Paramedic can pursue an Associate Degree in Nursing and become eligible to take NCLEX-RN.

-Class size is limited to space available in the second level ADN program.
+Class size is limited to space available in the ADN program.

 - Provide proof of current licensure/certification as a paramedic.
 The licensure/certification must be current and unrestricted as of the first day of class.
 While it is recommended to maintain the licensure/certification, it is not a requirement to do so after the first day of class.